There are two ways to add new functions to MySQL:

 of arguments), you should add two lines to `sql_yacc.yy'.
 One

-indicates the preprocessor symbol that yacc
+indicates the preprocessor symbol that yacc should define (this

 should be added at the beginning of the file).
 Then define the function